How did the Ionian Revolt (499-493 BC) change the Ancient World?

 Then various kingdoms on the island Cyprus joined the revolt, but the Athenians withdrew their support at this time.
 In 497 BC, the Persian Emperor, sent three of his sons-in-law with a large army to crush the rebellion.
 Soon they had restored Cyprus to obedience and executed its rulers.
 Part of Darius' army was able to defeat the Carians at the Battle of the Marsyas River.
 Milesian forces joined the remnants of the Carian army, but Darius' soldiers badly defeated this new army.
 A Persian commander ordered an attack on the Carians, presumably to end their resistance once and for all.

 However, they had found out about the plan and launched a night-time ambush and destroyed the enemy forces with all its generals.
-This brought the rebels some respite.
-The following year the Persians changed their strategy and they directly attacked the Ionian cities and they besieged and seized several cities.
-Aristogros knew that his rebellion was doomed, and he fled to Thrace where he was later killed.
+This attack brought the rebels some respite.
+The following year the Persians changed their strategy, and they directly attacked the Ionian cities, and they besieged and seized several towns.
+Aristogros knew that his rebellion was doomed, and he fled to Thrace, where he was later killed.
 The Milesians and others continued to defy Darius, and they placed their faith in their large fleet.

-The Persian commanders assembled a large naval taskforce, crewed by their subject peoples, especially the Phoenicians.
+The Persian commanders assembled a sizeable naval taskforce, crewed by their subject peoples, notably the Phoenicians.
 This armada sailed to Ionia and met the rebel fleet at Lade in 494 BC.
 The larger Persian fleet utterly defeated the rebel navy .
-Also, in 494 BC the army of Darius captured the city of Miletus, which was devastated.
+Also, in 494 BCE, the army of Darius captured the city of Miletus, which was devastated.
 By now leaderless, the rebellion collapsed, and Ionia was reincorporated into the Persian Empire, and by 493 BC, the last remnants of resistance to Darius had collapsed.

 Impact on Ionia

 The Greek-city states managed to recover quickly, and they were soon able to secure a great level of autonomy.
-The Persian Empire was a de-centralized Empire, and they did not seek to rule the Ionians directly.
-It was a tributary Empire and did not want to conquer lands and peoples but simply demanded that they pay taxes and provide their Satraps with soldiers and ships when requested.
+The Persian Empire was decentralized, and they did not seek to rule the Ionians directly.
+It was a tributary Empire and did not want to conquer lands and peoples but demanded that they pay taxes and provide their Satraps with soldiers and ships when requested.

 Darius wanted the city-states, to remain prosperous so that they could continue to provide him with tribute and especially ships.
 The Persian Emperor was a farsighted ruler, and his policy of clemency was to prove to be successful.
 During the two invasions of Greece, the Ionians provided their Persian overlords with sailors and ships.
 The number of vessels would indicate that they had recovered rapidly after the revolt.
 The cities continued to prosper for centuries, right down to the Byzantine Empire.
 They even remained culturally Greek for centuries.